graphql-markdown/graphql-markdown/docs/advanced/additional-schema.md

 ],
 ```

-Instance with an `id` will have their own command line:
+Instance with an `id` will have their command line:

 ```shell
 npm run docusaurus graphql-to-doc:admin